 Blogs span a wide variety of subjects, covering pretty much everything you can imagine.
-Chances are there are bloggers who would be interested in the content of your book, whether it is a nonfiction book covering wellness or parenting, a business book, an adult fiction book, or a children’s book.
-So, how can an author or publisher work with a blogger and what can they expect when they do?
+Chances are some bloggers will be interested in the content of your book, whether it is a nonfiction book covering wellness or parenting, a business book, an adult fiction book, or a children’s book.
+How can an author or publisher work with a blogger, and what can they expect when they do?
 Here are a few things to know.

 Since blog content can be so niche and is often driven by a single voice or creator, one of the biggest benefits of working with a blogger for book promotion is that they usually have a very loyal audience.
-Bloggers typically engage and interact quite a bit with their readers, and therefore not only build trusted relationships with them but also come to know exactly what type of content their readers enjoy and expect.
-Readers will value and trust a blogger’s reviews, making it more likely they will check out a book their favorite blogger recommends.
+Bloggers typically engage and interact quite a bit with their readers.
+Therefore, they build trusted relationships with them and come to know exactly what type of content their readers enjoy and expect.
+Readers will value and trust a blogger’s reviews, making them more likely to check out a book their favorite blogger recommends.

 - Word of mouth promotion… virtually